Vang Vieng Entry Requirements

 Prohibited Items

-• Drugs and narcotics (except prescribed medications with documentation) - severe penalties including life imprisonment
+• Illegal narcotics - severe penalties including imprisonment

 Restricted Items

-• Drones - require permission from Ministry of National Defense
+• Drones - require Ministry of Post and Telecommunications permit

 Health Requirements